 The Panama Canal stretches about 40 miles from shoreline to shoreline.
 Ships use locks and lakes to travel between the Pacific Ocean and the Caribbean Sea/Atlantic Ocean, in both ways.
 An important route for global trade, it links key Asian markets to the east coast of North America.

-Most vessels cross the Panama Canal in between 8 and 10 hours.
+Most vessels cross between 8 and 10 hours.
 Upon its completion in 1914, it reduced ship travel time by as much as five months.

-These days, the Panama Canal saves anywhere from 10 to 22 days compared to taking the Strait of Magellan around Cape Horn.
+These days, it saves anywhere from 10 to 22 days compared to taking the Strait of Magellan around Cape Horn.
 Providing 8,000 miles of time and fuel cost savings.

 How Does the Panama Canal Drought Affect Shipping?

-The lower water levels of the Panama Canal have had a profound effect on shipping operations in 2023.
-The canal causes significant problems for moving cargo ships because it handles around 40% of all the world’s traffic.
-As much as two-thirds of the traffic flowing through the Panama Canal is either destined for or leaving from the United States.
+The lower water levels have had a profound effect on shipping operations in 2023.
+The lower water levels have had a profound effect on shipping operations in 2023.
+The canal is a major issue for cargo ships as it deals with 40% of global traffic.
+The United States either sends or receives as much as two-thirds of the traffic flowing through the Panama Canal.

 How Many Ships Pass Through the Panama Canal?